linxea/traffic-weather-app/README.md

 ## Features

 - User can select specified date, time and location to see traffic images and weather.
-- The coordinates mapping is cached in session storage with the assumption that location coordinates from the Data.gov.sg will not changed within the session.
-This reduces multiple calls to endpoint for the same set of coordinates.
-To cater for new cameras or changes in the coordinates, session storage is chosen.
-It could be extended to local storage with expiry date.

 ## Setting up the project